delete-files-and-directories-linux

 Make sure you are 100% sure of what you are doing when you use wildcards to avoid deleting by mistake directories that you are not planning to delete.

-Delete Directories Using the Find Command
+Remove Directories in Linux Using the Find Command

 Sometimes we want to delete directories that match a specific pattern.

-To delete a directory based on a specific pattern or search criteria you can use the Linux find command.
+To delete a Linux directory based on a specific pattern or search criteria you can use the Linux find command.

 The find command allows you to search for files or directories in the filesystem and execute an operation against those files or directories that match your search criteria.